psas/avionics-cad/av4/rocketnet-hub/documentation/mfg-and-test-log.md

 - PC9 is "microcontroller clock output 2" (MCO2), so we set it to output the HSE and no divisor and it just works.
 - It works!
 It works!
 We get link lights and packets and even made the firmware commit using the rocketnet-hub!
 - Next on the agenda: MII interface
 - PA8 is MCO1 and goes to the LTM8023
-   - FIXME: Rt on the LTM8023 is set to 650 KHz !!!11!!
-It was supposed to be ~ 2 MHz
-   - FIXME: Becuase MCO1 can only be 25 / 5 = 5 MHz, that's way too fast for the LTM.
+   - Because MCO1 can only be 25 / 5 = 5 MHz, that's way too fast for the LTM.
 Make PA8 be `TMR1_CH1` and set that too... what?
-   - ISSUE: Crystal lock frequncy needs to be looked at: initially, 650 + 20% KHz seems right be needs more investigation
+   - Crystal lock frequncy needs to be looked at: initially, 650 + 20% KHz seems right be needs more investigation
    - Luckily, not critical, so we can skip this.

 ## 2013-08-20

 Further bringup of board #1 with K and Gavin

-- FIXME: J10 STM32 RX/TX should be reversed on the UART connector, so that a reversed cable only grounds RX, not TX.
+- J10 STM32 RX/TX should be reversed on the UART connector, so that a reversed cable only grounds RX, not TX.
 Also, this connector is too small, and too fragile, to be used.
 It needs a shield, like the micro JTAG connector
-- FIXME: J22 should be an actual micro JTAG header with plastic shield, not just a pin header.
+- J22 should be an actual micro JTAG header with plastic shield, not just a pin header.
 Find part number and replace.
 - FIXED: swapped out RGB LED for the right part number.
 - Running the blinky light program, the RNH draws 13 mA.
 - Put on the LED22 jumper, and it draws 14 mA.
 - Got UART working; K has access to the ChibiOS shell!
 - Holding `ETH_RST_N` low, we powered up the KSZ (brought `ETH_EN` high) and it draws 160 mA.
 - Brought up `ETH_RST_N`, and RNH draws 150 mA (It went DOWN?)
-- FIXME: Some link LEDs are not working: LED9, LED5, LED1.
+- FIXED: Some link LEDs are not working: LED9, LED5, LED1.
 LED5 and LED1 look like they're placed backwards; LED9 looks OK though.
-- Removed R10 on CFGMODE in hopes that the KSZ would just boot to the default settings (CFGMODE has a "LPU" input which sets to 1 which should be EEPROM/not used, we think)
+- FIXED: Removed R10 on CFGMODE in hopes that the KSZ would just boot to the default settings (CFGMODE has a "LPU" input which sets to 1 which should be EEPROM/not used, we think)
 - Draws 130 mA now after flashing LEDs.
 - Turned on all of the TPS power chips, they all turned on and all LEDs OK.
 - Shorted out all node power with a 3 ohm resistor, all latched off and turned the red LEDs on.
 - Toggling the `NODEn_EN_N` pins then turned the TPS back on!!
 - RNH Ethernet to RNH Ethernet "just works"
-- FIXME: RNH Ethernet to Switch or PC does not work.
+- FIXED: RNH Ethernet to Switch or PC does not work.

 ## 2013-08-15